-The Government’s “Clean Growth Strategy” has pledged to ban all fossil fuel boiler installations from new build homes by 2025.
-There will also be a ban on the more polluting off gas grid heating methods of coal, oil and LPG for existing homes currently off the gas grid by 2025 also.
-At present the Government offer the Renewable Heating Incentive, a system of payments that will allow people to afford the switch from fossil fuel to new zero carbon alternatives like ground and air-source heat pumps.
+The Government’s “Future Homes Standard” has pledged to ban all fossil fuel boiler installations from new build homes by 2026.
+There will also be a ban on the more polluting off gas grid heating methods of coal, oil and LPG for existing homes currently off the gas grid by 2026 also.
+The Government have launched the Boiler Upgrade Scheme.
+This will give people a £5,000 upfront payment towards the cost of an air-source heat pumps.
+This grant is only for the first 90,000 properties.
+There are 26 million homes in this county so the grant won’t last long and is on a first come first served basis.

-To clarify; this does not mean that anyone with an existing boiler will be forced to change them.
+To clarify, the Future Homes Standard does not mean that anyone with an existing boiler will be forced to change them.
 It means that when the time comes for replacement, following the ban, you will not be able to replace them with a fossil fuel boiler.
 Also the supply of the fossil fuel itself may be banned as is the case with coal and wet wood from next year.
 Please see Section 18 of the Clean Growth Strategy, below.

 There has been a great deal written about this ban on the internet.
 Some sites have stated that the ban is only for new build properties and will not effect existing properties.
 This is completely untrue.
 All fossil fuel boilers will be banned.
 Starting with new build and existing off gas grid boilers as they are heavier polluters.